tomasherceg/dotvvm-docs/Pages/advanced-action-filters.md

 }
 ```

-In the OnCommandExecuting method we have to check whether the ValidationTargetPath is set.
+In the `OnCommandExecuting` method we have to check whether the `ValidationTargetPath` is set or not.
 If not, then
 the validation was disabled on the control which fired the postback.

-Then, we perform the validation and call FailOnInvalidModelState, which throws an exception and return
+We need to perform the validation and call `FailOnInvalidModelState`, which throws an exception and return
-the model errors to the client. **DotVVM** will handle such response and display the validation errors
+the model errors to the client, if there are any.
+If the viewmodel is valid, it doesn't do anything.

-in the page.
+**DotVVM** serializes the validation errors and displays the validation errors in the page.